juditgreskovits/tray-io-form/src/components/README.md

 Component for making styling variables available throughout the app.

-Visit the [Theming component documentation](theme/README.md) for more.
+Visit the [Theming Component Documentation](theme/README.md) for more.